mtbvang/gradle-plugin-devops/README.md

 The mavenLocal() allows for local publishing of the plugin for development and testing.

 All variables in var.yml become extensions and can be configured in build.gradle.
+A vars.yml file will be placed in the same folder as the build.gradle file on first run if one does not exist.

 ### Configuration